 Let us know ahead of time if you will be using a wheelchair.
 Because these experiences include some city sidewalks, your tour guide can help you with a few small curbs along the way.

 Make it a full day and explore other downtown Atlanta sites after your tour.
 Accessible nearby attractions include Centennial Olympic Park, Georgia Aquarium (see below), Zoo Atlanta, the CNN Center, and World of Coca-Cola.
+Browse more Atlanta tours here, and check with venues for their accessibility protocols and accomodations.

 2. Discover Dinosaurs at Fernbank Museum of Natural History